LLnCSoftware/mserve/examples/05scripted/05scripted.md

 ## Routing Command Set

-### editServer address, position, stype, sversion, condition
+### editServer function (with args:) address, position, stype, sversion, condition

-1. Find the row with "address" in the edit buffer
+1. Find the row with "address" (host and port) in the edit buffer
-2. Update the specified fields, fields left blank will be unchanged.
+2. Update the specified fields, fields specified as blank will be unchanged.
 3. Move the row to the requested position.

-Note: you cannot change the q-file as this would require launching a new server.
+* Note: you cannot change the q-file as this would require launching a new server.
-Note: servers can be removed from service by setting their "condition" to (0b). but they cannot be removed from the table until they are no longer busy, and are disconnected.
+* Note: servers can be removed from service by setting their "condition" to (0b). but they cannot be removed from the table until they are no longer busy, and are disconnected.
 That might be done in saveConfiguration.

-### addServer address, position, stype, sversion, condition, q-file
+### addServer function (with args:) address, position, stype, sversion, condition, q-file

 1. Verify that "address" is not already in the buffer.
 2. Verify that none of the specified fields are blank.